wmaier/rparse/README.rst

 ------------------

 Fast parser for (2,2)-PLCFRS.
 Can be accessed via -parserType cyktwo.
+You also should use -binType optimal for obtaining a low fan-out during binarization.
 Default in mode -doParse remains old parser (-parserType cyk).

 New in Version 1.0.1